Pennsylvania-class cruiser

 The Pennsylvania class of six armored cruisers served in the United States Navy from 1905 to 1927.
 All six were renamed for cities 1912–1920, to make the state names available for the new battleships beginning with the s.
 All of these served during World War I, with California (then San Diego) being the only ship of the class to be lost.
-The remaining five armored cruisers were scrapped between 1930 and 1931 in accordance with the London Naval Treaty.
+The remaining five armored cruisers were scrapped in 1930 and 1931 in accordance with the London Naval Treaty.

 Design and construction

 These ships were ordered in fiscal years 1900 (ACR-4 to ACR-6) and 1901 (ACR-7 to ACR-9) as part of the naval buildup touched off by the Spanish–American War.
 Together with the four immediately succeeding ships they were called the "Big Ten".
 They were originally intended to operate in the battle line with battleships.
 However, their role was changing even as they entered service.
 The 1904 report of the Navy's Bureau of Navigation, examining the results of the Russo-Japanese War, noted that "...the work of the armored cruisers was auxiliary to that of the battleships..." and "They can serve with battleships, but they can never take their place".
 In 1906 the US Navy's battleships were concentrated in the Atlantic, and three or four armored cruisers were assigned to the Asiatic Fleet in the Philippines to counter Japan's rising naval power.
 By 1912 the rapid development of dreadnought battleships and battlecruisers left the armored cruisers unable to successfully engage the newer capital ships.